kumarvna/terraform-azurerm-mysql-db/example/complete/README.md

   source  = "kumarvna/mysql-db/azurerm"
   version = "1.0.0"

-  # By default, this module will not create a resource group
+  # By default, this module will create a resource group
-  # proivde a name to use an existing resource group, specify the existing resource group name,
+  # proivde a name to use an existing resource group and set the argument
+  # to `create_resource_group = false` if you want to existing resoruce group.
-  # and set the argument to `create_resource_group = false`.
-Location will be same as existing RG.
+  # If you use existing resrouce group location will be the same as existing RG.
   create_resource_group = false
   resource_group_name   = "rg-shared-westeurope-01"
   location              = "westeurope"